kubevirt/hyperconverged-cluster-operator/docs/status.md

 **NOTE**

-Conditions consist of number of fields including Type, Status, etc. For the remainder of this document we will be merging the Type and Status, so the Available condition type with status set to false will simply be written as !Available.
+Conditions consist of a number of fields including Type, Status, etc. For the remainder of this document we will be merging the Type and Status, so the Available condition type with status set to false will simply be written as !Available.